smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Example would be `%SMINT_IO_SDK_HOME%\SmintIo.Portals.SDK.PublishComponent.CLI.exe /?`

-The only parameter that has to be specified is for the desired environment in which to deploy.
+- The only parameter that has to be specified is for the desired environment in which to deploy.

-This can be done by running the tool with `-env` or `--environment` argument followed by the environment name .
+This can be done by running the tool with `-env` or `--environment` argument followed by the environment name.

 Possible values are "Development", "Staging" or "Production".

 The parameter can be skipped if the `ASPNETCORE_ENVIRONMENT` environment variable is set with a desired environment value.

-Optional parameter is `-dir` or `--directory`
+- Optional parameter is `-dir` or `--directory`

 This is in case a different target path needs to be specified than the current from where the binary is being executed.

-Optional parameter is `-all` or `--all-tenants`
+- Optional parameter is `-all` or `--all-tenants`

 Intended for internal use.

-Lastly `--version` shows the tool version
+- Lastly `--version` shows the tool version

 Publish and deploy
 ==================